Kamran-Afzali/Kamran-Afzali.github.io/_posts/Preprocessing.md

 #### Segmentation (sMRI)

-The process of segmentation involves dividing the brain into its many neurological regions in accordance with a predetermined template specification.
-This can be quite general, like when the brain is divided into the cerebrospinal fluid, white matter, and grey matter using SPM's Segmentation, or quite detailed, like when the brain is divided into specific functional regions and their subregions using FreeSurfer's recon-all, as shown in the figure.
-Different purposes can be served by segmentation.
-By employing a particular segmentation as a mask or as the definition of a particular region of interest, you can utilise the segmentation to help the normalisation process or use it to help with additional analysis.
-(ROI).
+The process of segmentation involves dividing the brain into its many neurological *types* in accordance with a predetermined template specification.
+This can be quite general, like when the brain is divided into the cerebrospinal fluid, white matter, and grey matter using SPM's Segmentation, or quite detailed, like when the brain is divided into specific functional regions and their subregions using FreeSurfer's recon-all function.
+Different purposes can be achieved by segmentation, a particular segmentation  can be used as a mask or as the definition of a particular region of interest, to help the normalisation process, or additional ROI analysis.

 #### Motion Correction or Realignment (fMRI)